coding-zorro/book-summaries/learning-how-to-learn.md

     - Use active recall
 - The brain is made of billions of neurons which forms links with each other through small electrical shocks.
 Learning and practicing makes these links stronger.
 The neurons are like a clay mold and new brain links can be formed.
 This is called neuroplasticity.
 - Metaphors help in the learning process because of *neural reuse theory* as the new learning will be based on brain links formed due to metophors, which we can easily connect with already.
+- The more you learn, practice and sleep, the more you grow new dendrites and synaptic links.
+Stronger links and more links.
+The dendrites and links start fading if we don't revisit(recall) the learning or if we don't practice regularly.
+Its also recommended to space out learning over multiple and continuous days for the dendrites to grow and strengthen during the sleep.
+- Two types of memory:
+    - Working memory:  deals with information that we have in our mind right now. *Focus* helps us to acquire and retain information longer in the working memory.
+    - Long term memory: The information in our brain which are stored long term.
+Each piece of information is a set of brain links.
+The long term memory can never be filled.
+- The long term memory has two parts:
+    - Semantic(Facts)
+    - Episodic(Pictures): Easier for the brain to store information in this format
+- Five tips for remembering things:
+    - Focus
+    - Practice
+    - Visualize
+    - Store it with an anchor(another thing you already know)
+    - Recall actively
+- Memory palace technique: Place things your want to remember in familiar locations or directions.
+Make the things silly and add some movement if possible.
+This helps in remembering because our brain is better with places and directions(visuo-spatial).
+- Other memory techniques:
+    - Make up songs
+    - Make up metaphors
+    - Take good notes(preferably hand written)
+    - Imagine you are the information that you are trying to remember
+    - Teach someone else or a rubber duck
+    - Associate numbers with well known shapes or characters